Carbon County, Pennsylvania: Law and government

 Carbon County has long been considered a bellwether county for Pennsylvania statewide elections.
-In gubernatorial elections, it was perfect from 1952 to 2014.
+In gubernatorial elections, it was perfect from 1952 to 2014, with the exception of 1982.

 At the presidential level, Carbon County has also been a bellwether for Pennsylvania until recently with only one miss (the 1960 presidential election) between 1916 presidential election and the 2000 presidential election, and with a margin within 3.5 points of the statewide margin in every election from 1940 to 2000 except 1964 (5.3% more Democratic) and 1976 (6.9% more Democratic).
 Al Gore carried the county in 2000.
 George W. Bush defeated Democrat John Kerry 49.99% to 48.81%, or a margin of 296 votes, in 2004.

 Since then, Carbon County has trended Republican relative to the state as a whole; in the 2008 presidential election, John McCain outperformed in Carbon County by 8.5% relative to the state.
 In the 2012 presidential election, Mitt Romney outperformed by 12.9% relative to the state.

 In the 2020 presidential election, Donald Trump won the county overwhelmingly with 65.4% of the vote, the largest presidential victory in the county of any presidential candidate since Lyndon Johnson's landslide in 1964 presidential election.